Leading with Purpose: Model

 Beyond showing your employees what living with purpose looks like, modeling purpose-driven leadership is important because so many other leadership qualities stem from leading with purpose.
 Purposeful Leaders are more passionate about their work and come across as more genuine.
 One HBR article states that “When executives approach development in [a] purpose-driven way,” they “become more energized in their current roles.”
 This energy is transferred onto the people they are leading, who mirror the level of excitement of their leader.
 The author also suggests that purpose-driven leaders are better at setting goals for themselves and their team.

 Purposeful Leaders benefit the organization they are a part of, too.
 Research by EY discovered that purposeful organizations with active leadership buy-in outperform other companies financially in the short and long term.
 Additionally, they “are better equipped to deal with the fast-changing, competitive environment.”

 Being purpose-driven can even serve as a surrogate for other leadership traits.
 The genuineness that a purpose-driven leader gives off cannot be overstated.
 Susan Tardanico, the CEO of the Authentic Leadership Alliance, says that communication may not even be as important as long as a leader comes across as genuine: “Forget about eloquence — worry about being real.”
 Of course, these organizational benefits are in addition to all of the well-documented benefits of purpose for the individual, from better brain health to increased motivation to improved physical and emotional wellbeing.

 Stay Tuned for the Second Pillar: Empower

-So, now that you know how to model the behaviors associated with Purposeful Leadership and know some of the benefits that come with it, join us next week to learn how to empower your people to live with purpose, too.
+So, now that you know how to model the behaviors associated with Purposeful Leadership and know some of the benefits that come with it, join us next time to learn how to empower your people to live with purpose, too.